StevenDStanton/the-social-shift/README.md

   - Multiple-choice responses
   - Consequences for chosen tone, factual inaccuracies, or used aliases
 - Learn the setting
-  - Which security guards to avoid
+  - (Cut due to time) Which security guards to avoid
-  - Who is the weak link?
+  - (Cut due to time) Who is the weak link?
 - Identification Badge Forgery Puzzle
-  - Fill in the fields
+  - (Cut due to time) Fill in the fields
-  - Choose a plausible role
+  - (Cut due to time) Choose a plausible role
-  - Place the correct logos
+  - (Cut due to time) Place the correct logos
   - Avoid mistake or trust drops and suspicion raises
 - Tailgating Puzzle
   - Time your approach behind an employee entering a restricted area